-Opened in 1973, Mystic Aquarium is a nonprofit organization that aims to inspire people to care for and protect our ocean planet through conservation, education, and research.
-The aquarium, one of the most popular tourist destinations in Connecticut, has a variety of animals and exhibits open for public view.
-The Aquarium’s campus is approximately 18 acres and operates year-round.
+Opened in 1973, Mystic Aquarium is a nonprofit organization with a mission to inspire people to care for and protect the ocean through conservation, education, and research.
+As one of the most popular tourist destinations in Connecticut, Mystic Aquarium’s 18 acre campus has a variety of exhibits open year-round for public view.

-By providing a full turn-key energy solution, FES maximized the Aquarium’s energy incentives and reduced overall annual electricity usage by about 650,000 kWh per year.
-FES delivered $541,000 in utility incentives for the Aquarium and saved approximately $85,000 in estimated annual energy costs.
+Providing a complete turn-key solution, Fidelity Energy & Sustainability was able to maximize Mystic Aquarium’s energy incentives and reduce overall annual electricity usage by about 650,000 kWh per year.
+Fidelity Energy & Sustainability was able to deliver $541,000 in utility incentives and save $85,000 in estimated annual energy costs.

 Environmental Systems Co.

 LED Lighting, Process Pump VFDs, Expansion and Upgrade of HVAC Building Management System, AHU & AC Unit Replacement

 900+ Lighting Fixtures, (1) 50-ton RTU, (2) 50-ton Cpndensing Units, Refrigerant Piping, Mechanical and Controls for HVAC units, (16) VFDs on Marine Pool Pumps